Sinclair Lewis

-Harry Sinclair Lewis (February 7, 1885 – January 10, 1951) was an American writer and playwright.
-In 1930, he became the first writer from the United States (and the first from the Americas) to receive the Nobel Prize in Literature, which was awarded "for his vigorous and graphic art of description and his ability to create, with wit and humor, new types of characters."
-He is best known for his novels Main Street (1920), Babbitt (1922), Arrowsmith (1925), Elmer Gantry (1927), Dodsworth (1929), and It Can't Happen Here (1935).
+Harry Sinclair Lewis (February 7, 1885 – January 10, 1951) was an American novelist, short-story writer, and playwright.
+In 1930, he became the first author from the United States (and the first from the Americas) to receive the Nobel Prize in Literature, which was awarded "for his vigorous and graphic art of description and his ability to create, with wit and humor, new types of characters."
+Lewis wrote six popular novels: Main Street (1920), Babbitt (1922), Arrowsmith (1925), Elmer Gantry (1927), Dodsworth (1929), and It Can't Happen Here (1935).

-His works are known for their critical views of American capitalism and materialism in the interwar period.
-He is also respected for his strong characterizations of modern working women.
+Several of his notable works were critical of American capitalism and materialism during the interwar period.
+Lewis is respected for his strong characterizations of modern working women.
 H. L. Mencken wrote of him, "[If] there was ever a novelist among us with an authentic call to the trade ... it is this red-haired tornado from the Minnesota wilds."

 Early life

-Born February 7, 1885, in the village of Sauk Centre, Minnesota, Lewis began reading books at a young age and kept a diary.
+Lewis was born February 7, 1885, in the village of Sauk Centre, Minnesota, to Edwin J. Lewis, a physician of Welsh descent, and Emma Kermott Lewis.
 He had two older siblings, Fred (born 1875) and Claude (born 1878).
-His father, Edwin J. Lewis, was a physician and a stern disciplinarian who had difficulty relating to his sensitive, unathletic third son.
-Lewis's mother, Emma Kermott Lewis, died in 1891.
-The following year, Edwin Lewis married Isabel Warner, whose company young Lewis apparently enjoyed.
-Throughout his lonely boyhood, the ungainly Lewis—tall, extremely thin, stricken with acne and somewhat pop-eyed—had trouble making friends and pined after various local girls.
-At the age of 13, he unsuccessfully ran away from home, wanting to become a drummer boy in the Spanish–American War.
+His father was a stern disciplinarian, who had difficulty relating to his sensitive, unathletic third son.
+Lewis's mother died in 1891.
+The next year Edwin married Isabel Warner, whom young Lewis apparently liked.
+Lewis began reading books while young, and kept a diary.
+Throughout his lonely boyhood, the ungainly child—tall, extremely thin, stricken with acne and somewhat pop-eyed—had trouble making friends and pined after local girls.
+At the age of 13, he ran away from home and unsuccessfully tried to become a drummer boy in the Spanish–American War.
 In late 1902, Lewis left home for a year at Oberlin Academy (the then-preparatory department of Oberlin College) to qualify for acceptance at Yale University.
 While at Oberlin, he developed a religious enthusiasm that waxed and waned for much of his remaining teenage years.
-He entered Yale in 1903, but did not receive his bachelor's degree until 1908, having taken time off to work at Helicon Home Colony, Upton Sinclair's cooperative-living colony in Englewood, New Jersey, and to travel to Panama.
-Lewis's unprepossessing looks, "fresh" country manners and seemingly self-important loquacity made it difficult for him to win and keep friends at Oberlin and Yale.
-He did initiate a few relatively long-lived friendships among students and professors, some of whom recognized his promise as a writer.
 Lewis later became an atheist.
+He entered Yale in 1903, but did not receive his bachelor's degree until 1908, taking time off to work at Helicon Home Colony, Upton Sinclair's cooperative-living colony in Englewood, New Jersey, and to travel to Panama.
+Lewis's undistinguished looks, country manners and seeming self-importance made it difficult for him to win and keep friends at Oberlin and Yale.
+He did make a few friends among the students and professors, some of whom recognized his promise as a writer.